 These are often seen in the workspace with markdown capabilities and if you learn best by typing or writing lots of words, maybe you currently send yourself an email or save in Google Drive without any helpful connection points or template to follow.
 But considering 65% of people have a visual learning preference – there are a lot of people being underserved by these apps.

 When there’s overt flexibility in note taking software, there comes a fair amount of limitations too.
 Firstly, you cannot write enough text or embed multimedia in small post-it style notes.
-As you can see below, mind maps are not designed to build a long-term manageable personal knowledge base by combining note taking and images.
+Regular mind-mapping apps are not designed to build a long-term manageable personal knowledge base by combining note taking and images.

 Secondly, connections between different knowledge pieces are not created based on backlinks.
 This limits replicating a piece of info in another context such as a separate project.
 For instance, if you update a card on a mind map that is also in another board, you need to manually update that piece.
 Due to such sync limitations, a visual note taking app that has mind mapping features is likely to be the right tool for visual learners and thinkers.